SystemsApproach/security/systems.rst

 connection as well.

 Consequently, there has been considerable work on securing Wi-Fi links.
-Somewhat surprisingly, one of the early security techniques developed for 802.11, known as Wired Equivalent Privacy (WEP), turned out to be seriously flawed and quite easily breakable.

 The IEEE 802.11i standard provides authentication, message integrity, and confidentiality to 802.11 (Wi-Fi) at the link layer. *WPA3* (Wi-Fi Protected Access 3) is often used as a synonym for 802.11i, although it